-Dr. Liang treats all conditions of the retina and vitreous, including macular degeneration, macular diseases, vitreomacular disorders, diabetic retinopathy, retinal vascular disorders, retinal detachment, ocular trauma, and cataract complications.
-She has been a sub-investigator on numerous clinical trials and her research interests include retinal imaging, new therapies for macular degeneration, diabetic macular edema, and other diseases.
+Clinical Specialties: All medical and surgical conditions of the retina and vitreous, including macular degeneration, macular diseases, vitreomacular disorders, diabetic retinopathy, retinal vascular disorders, retinal detachment, ocular trauma, and cataract complications.

 Research Interests: Retinal imaging and new therapies for macular degeneration, diabetic macular edema, and other retinal diseases.
 She was the primary investigator for the Argus II Retinal Prosthesis Post-Approval Study and is currently investigating if gene therapy has the potential to slow the progression of geographic atrophy in dry age-related macular degeneration.